andamira/devela/DOCS/DERIVED.md

   as part of the [`ExtOption`] trait.
 - Adaptation of [fmtor] by Tyler Ruckinger, licensed as MIT OR Apache-2.0, as part of the [`ExtOption`] trait.
-- Adaptation of [option-ext] by Simon Ochsenreither, licensed as MPL-2.0, as part of the [`ExtOption`] trait.
-- Adaptation of [result-ext] by Simon Ochsenreither, licensed as MPL-2.0, as part of the [`ExtResult`] trait.
 - Adaptation of [pollster] by Joshua Barretto, licensed as MIT OR Apache-2.0, as the [`future_block`] function.
 - Adaptation of [apply] by George Burton, licensed as Unlicense,